TwinIsland/ChatGPTWriter/readme.md

 ### Configuration

-1. Create a file named `openapi_token` in the project's main folder and enter your OpenAPI token within the file.
+1. Create a file named `openai_token` in the project's main folder and enter your OpenAPI token within the file.
 This token will grant access to the ChatGPT 3.5 Turbo Engine.

 ### Usage